wrr/rack-wwwhisper/heroku-doc.md

 ### Environment setup

-It is convenient to disable wwwhisper authorization for development environment.
+It is usually convenient to disable wwwhisper authorization for a local development environment.
 If you use [Foreman](config-vars#local_setup) to start a local server, you can disable wwwhisper by executing following command in the application directory.

     :::term
     $ echo WWWHISPER_DISABLE=1 >> .env